gijit/gi/README.md

 License: 3-clause BSD.

-Credits: some code here is dervied from the Go gc compiler and from Richard Musiol's excellent Gopherjs project.
+Credits: some code here is dervied from the Go standard libraries, the Go gc compiler,  and from Richard Musiol's excellent Gopherjs project.
 This project and those are licensed under the 3-clause BSD license found in the LICENSE file.